 If you’ve been sidelined by a sore back, you’re not alone.
-Four out of five people experience back pain at some point, making it the fifth most common reason for visiting the doctor.
+Four out of five people experience back pain at some point, making it the second most common reason for visiting the doctor.

 Back pain takes various forms, from a persistent dull ache to sudden sharp pain, and has many causes.
 Sometimes it results from a sprain, fracture, or other accidental injury.
 It can stem from a disease or medical condition, such as arthritis, fibromyalgia, or spinal stenosis (a narrowing of the spinal canal through which the spinal cord runs).
 Many people develop back pain in part because they’re overweight or sedentary.

 The good news is that most lower back pain usually gets better within a few days or weeks, and surgery is rarely necessary.
 What’s more, simple self-help strategies such as these can be surprisingly effective at preventing back pain and keeping it from returning:

 1. Get more exercise.
 If your back is hurting, you may think the best way to get relief is to limit exercise and to rest.
 A day or two of rest may help, but more than that may not help the pain.
 Experts now know that regular physical activity can help ease inflammation and muscle tension.